 At Tuesday’s Planning and Zoning meeting, which again went well into the morning hours, the commissioners spent nearly seven hours discussing the 355 unit apartment complex proposed for the site of the Post Road Iron Works at 345 West Putnam Ave.

 The proposed a 355-unit “pedestal building” would have five stories of apartments over two levels of underground parking.
 There would be an indoor pool and two small indoor courtyards, but minimal green space.
 Individual apartments would each have a 5 ft balcony.

-The applicant presented renderings that show just how large the proposed structure is.
+The applicant presented renderings that show just how large the proposed structure would be.

-The heart of the issue for Planning and Zoning – if the application gets Wetlands approval – is whether the state’s affordable housing act, section 830g, exempts the applicant from town regulations to the extent they request.
+The heart of the issue for Planning and Zoning – if the application gets Wetlands approval – is whether the state’s affordable housing act, section 830g, exempts the applicant from town regulations, with the exception of public health and safety.
 A municipality is subject the affordable housing act statute 830g if there is less than 10% affordable housing, which is the case in Greenwich.

 The proposal is for 30% of the units to be rented to families as affordable – half of those units going to families with income less than or equal to 80% of the state median income, and half set aside for those with 60% of state median income.
 The state median is $89,000+ and Greenwich median is $127,000+.
 The affordable apartments restrictions would be in effect for 40 years.

 Sanitary Sewer Capacity.
 “The Fix” — a Cured in Place Pipe or CIPP

 The main topics of discussion on Tuesday, June 21, involved infrastructure and the density of the proposal.